 The USACE and Virginia are committed to the protection of rare and endangered species and communities.
 Within Franklin, Henry and Partick counties, three Federally-listed species are known to exist (USFWS 2021).
 These species and their habitat requirements are described below in Table 8-2.
+A species list was generated using the USFWS Information for Planning and Consultation (IPaC) website.
+The USACE has determined the project will have no effect to any threatened or endangered species or critical habitat.
+All requirements pursuant to Section 7 have been met.

-Table 8-2 Federally-listed Species Known to Occur in the Philpott Lake Region and Smith River
+Table 8-2.
+Federally-listed Species Known to Occur in the Philpott Lake Vicinity and Smith River.

 Common Name Scientific Name Description Habitat Requirements Small- anthered Bittercress Cardamine micranthera Slender, perennial herb with fibrous roots and a single, sometimes branched stem that grows 20 to 40 cm tall.
 Wet, boggy soils of deciduous woodlands and moist to wet soils along the edge of small to intermediate sized streams.
 Roanoke Logperch Percina rex A large darter that attains a length of 14 cm and is characterized by an elongate, cylindrical to slab-sided body, a conical snout, and complete lateral line.
 The back is dark green, sides are greenish to yellowish, and belly is white to yellowish.
-Occupies medium to large warmwater streams and rivers of moderate gradient and relatively unsilted substrates.
+Occupies medium to large warm- water streams and rivers of moderate gradient and relatively unsilted substrates.
 Northern Long- Eared Bat Myotis septentrional is A medium- sized bat with fur color medium to dark brown on the back and tawny to pale- brown on the underside.
 During summer, they feed, roost and raise young in forested areas.
-Some males and non-reproductive females may use caves and mines during the summer.
+Some males and non- reproductive females may use caves and mines during the summer.
 During winter, the northern long-eared bat hibernates in caves and mines.